 Ancient Bronze Artifact Unearthed in Alaska

-A single discovery, of a tiny artifact made of cast bronze was found in a remote area, carbod dated to 600 A.D.
-This will happen on Book of Mormon lands when the holy book is no longer associated with the Mormon Church.
+A single discovery of a tiny artifact made of cast bronze was found in a remote area, carbon dated to 600 A.D.
+This will happen on Book of Mormon lands when the Holy Book of Mormon is no longer exclusively associated with the Mormon Church.

 Tool Cache in Colorado